Does Your Accent Affect Your Job Interview?

 You think you are ready for your job interview when you check everything twice.
 You have your notes in front of you for a phone interview or in case of a face-to-face one, you are there early with your suitable clothes and you are sure that you have the necessary knowledge about the position and company and have the correct answers for those predictable questions.
 But have you ever thought about your accent may not be ready for your interview?
 Unfortunately, studies show that there are positions and employers that can affect your chance to be hired regarding your accent.

 Job Interviews in Expat World of Accents

-If you are reading this article, there is a high chance that English is not your native tongue, or if it is, maybe your English is not considered as the mainstream dialect as knows as “proper”accent-free English.
+If you are reading this article, there is a high chance that English is not your native tongue, or if it is, maybe your English is not considered the mainstream dialect known as “proper”accent-free English.
 Am I right?

 However, especially working in a recruitment agency taught me that some clients might have specific expectations regarding the accents of candidates.
 Let’s take a look at in which cases this is a sign of discrimination or just a necessity for the position.